 Prognosis of Aortic Dissection

 40 % of all patients die suddenly with acute aortic dissection.
 Of the remaining 60 %, 1 % of these die every hour; this highlights the importance of rapid diagnosis and referral for surgical repair (or medical treatment if indicated).
-The surgery itself is extremely high risk with a mortality of 5—20%.
+The surgery itself is an extremely high risk with a mortality of 5—20%.

 Ascending aortic dissections have a much worse prognosis in comparison to thoracic aortic dissections.

-There are risk factors which affect the prognosis postoperatively: increased preoperative evaluation time, older age, leakage of aneurysm, cardiac tamponade, preexisting heart pathology (MI, Coronary artery disease), previous stroke, shock, kidney failure (acute/chronic).
+There are risk factors which affect the prognosis postoperatively: increased preoperative evaluation time, older age, leakage of an aneurysm, cardiac tamponade, preexisting heart pathology (MI, Coronary artery disease), previous stroke, shock, kidney failure (acute/chronic).